Test and Physical Laboratories

-Dialog has a dedicated team of software developers that are continuously improving and automating our manufacturing processes by creating smarter or safer interfaces between different types of equipment, including testers, probers, handlers, and operator interfaces.
+Dialog has a dedicated team of software developers that are continuously improving and automating our manufacturing processes by creating smarter and safer interfaces between the different types of equipment we use, including testers, probers, handlers, and operator interfaces.

 Accelerated ageing can be done at various temperatures (normally 125 degrees Centigrade), having the electrical functionality verified at given time intervals.
 The standard ageing evaluation is 1000 hours, or some 8 weeks.
 This enables device performance to be extrapolated out to about 5 years of normal operation, although this can be extended to 17 years using longer test time and/or higher stress temperatures.

-A unique drop test for handheld devices (e.g. mobile phones) has been developed at Dialog’s Physical Laboratory in Kirchheim.
-This determines the quality of solder joints that attach BGA-packaged devices to printed circuit boards.
-This kind of information is fed back to sub-contract manufacturers enabling them to improve their processes and it is used to assist Dialog’s customers in attaining their own quality goals.
+A unique drop test for handheld devices (e.g. mobile phones) has been developed at our lab in Kirchheim that determines the quality of solder joints that attach BGA-packaged devices to printed circuit boards.
+This kind of information is fed back to sub-contract manufacturers enabling them to improve their processes and it is used to assist our customers in attaining their own quality goals.
 Compared to the JEDEC standard, which specifies an acceleration of 1500G, Dialog’s drop test evaluates what happens at accelerations up to 7500G.
 After being dropped, the package of the device under test is assessed as a measure of soldering quality.

 Substrate and packaging design are also carried out in Kirchheim, where we offers a broad range of packaging options to customers for consumer, industrial and automotive applications.